SanCrystal/helloworld-contract-deployment/README.md

 * ### setMessage function
   This is a public function which takes an argument of type string
 * ### getMessage function
-  This function returns a string type, set by the setMessage function and throws an error if a wrong type is given as an argument.
+  This function returns a string type, set by the setMessage function and throws an error if empty.

 * ### message
   This is a state variable of type string that is publicly accessible.